-SDG&E incorporates a bid strategy to select the maximum of the highest heat rate/price (for four consecutive hours) occurrences in a particular month.
-Each day, SDG&E forecasted the applicable PNode's LMP for every remaining program operation hour (between 11am and 7pm) of the month.
-With this forecast, the National Gas Intelligence ("NGI") monthly index of the Socal Citygate gas price or the balance of the month price was applied to produce an hourly heat rate forecast.
-SDG&E then calculated the eleventh highest market heat rate (for a consecutive four-hour period) for the balance of operation hours of each month.
-If the eleventh highest forecasted heat rate was above a 15,000 Btu/kWh heat rate and \$75,12 SDG&E used that value to formulate a bid price.
-If the eleventh highest forecasted heat rate was below 15,000 Btu/kWh, SDG&E used a fixed price of \$75 as a bid price.
-The bid price was calculated taking the CAISO published gas price and multiplying by the heat rate if higher than \$75.
-After the CBP was dispatched the first time, SDG&E then would take the tenth highest forecasted heat rate of the remaining days of the month and so on until the eleventh dispatch.
-Bid prices may vary daily depending on revised, daily forecasted heat rates and/or the number of times CPB was dispatched.
+SDG&E incorporates a bid strategy to select the maximum of the highest heat rate/price (for two consecutive hours) occurrences in a particular month.
+Each day, SDG&E forecasted the applicable PNode's LMP for every remaining program operation hour (between 11am and 7pm or 1pm and 9pm) of the month.
+With this forecast, the National Gas Intelligence ("NGI") monthly index of the SoCal Citygate gas price or the balance of the month price was applied to produce an hourly heat rate forecast.
+SDG&E then calculated the twelfth highest price (for a consecutive two-hour period) for the balance of operation hours of each month.
+If the twelfth highest forecasted price was above a \$75,13 SDG&E used that value to formulate a bid price.
+If the twelfth price was below \$75, SDG&E used a fixed price of \$75 as a bid price.
+After the CBP was dispatched the first time, SDG&E then would take the eleventh highest price of the remaining days of the month and so on until the twelfth dispatch.
+Bid prices may vary daily depending on revised, daily price forecast and/or the number of times CPB was dispatched.